 - 1. The ballot box key shall be returned to the Chief Judge by the Town Clerk to open the ballot boxes. - 2.
-The Chief Judge shall remove ballots from the ballot box and organize them for tallying assisted by other members of the Board. - 3.
-The Chief Judge shall read aloud how each ballot was voted, including write-in votes, referenda and ballot questions (if any). - 4.
-Two members of the Board will independently tally the votes cast for each candidate and results of each ballot question. - 5.
-In the case of an irregular ballot, the Chief Judge shall consult with two other members of the Board to determine if the ballot is valid or spoiled.
+The Chief Judge shall remove ballots from the ballot box and organize them for tallying assisted by other members of the Board of Election Supervisors. - 3.
+The Chief Judge shall read out aloud how each ballot was voted, including write-in votes and ballot questions (if any). - 4.
+Two members of the Board of Election Supervisors will independently tally the votes cast for each candidate and results of each ballot question. - 5.
+In the case of an irregular ballot, the Chief Judge shall consult with two other members of the Board of Election Supervisors to determine if the ballot is valid or spoiled in accordance with criteria detailed in the election procedures manual of the Town of Berwyn Heights.
 If spoiled, the ballot shall be marked "void" and set aside.
-A voided ballot shall be shown to any challenger but shall not leave the hand of the member of the Board. - 6.
+A voided ballot shall be shown to any challenger, but shall not leave the hand of the member of the Board of Election Supervisors. - 6.
 When all regular ballots are tallied, the Chief Judge shall open the sealed envelopes with absentee ballots and count them.
 The absentee ballots shall be added to the tally of regular ballots.
 The result is compared with the tallied check marks on the County voter registration list and the Town supplemental voter list to ensure that the total number of voters agrees with the total number of ballots cast. - 7.
-Provisional votes shall be tallied separately and set aside until the qualification of each provisional voter can be verified. - 8.
-Voted ballots shall be placed in envelopes, sealed and signed across the seal by three members of the Board.
+Provisional votes shall be tallied separately and set aside until the qualification of each provisional voter can be verified - 8.
+Voted ballots shall be placed in envelopes, sealed and signed across the seal by three members of the Board of Election Supervisors.
 Said envelopes, marked voter registration list and Voter Authorization Cards shall be kept in a secure place until they are delivered to the Prince George's County Board of Elections for certification. - 9.
-Tally sheets shall be verified, signed and dated by the Chief Judge and members of the Board.
-Tally sheets, together with spoiled ballots, those not distributed and not used shall be placed in envelopes, sealed, signed across the seal by at least three members of the Board and returned to the Town Clerk. - D. Announcement of Election Results: The Chief Judge shall announce the five candidates receiving the highest number of votes as Councilmembers-elect, with the candidate receiving the highest number of votes as Mayor-elect, and the candidate receiving the second highest number of votes as Mayor Pro Tem-elect.
-The Chief Judge shall also announce the results of any Ballot Questions. - E. Statement of Election Results: The Chief Judge shall, within forty-eight (48) hours, sight the Statement of Election Results that has been prepared by the Town Clerk for submission to the County.
-The Statement of Election Results shall also be dated and signed by at least three members of the Board, placed in an envelope, sealed and signed across the seal by three members of the Board.
+Tally sheets shall be verified, signed and dated by the Chief Judge and members of the Board of Election Supervisors.
+Tally sheets, together with spoiled ballots, those not distributed and not used shall be placed in envelopes, sealed, signed across the seal by at least three members of the Board of Election Supervisors and returned to the Town Clerk.